-There a few administrative tasks that must be completed by students in order to ensure a smooth graduation process.
-In an effort to make the process simplified, a Frequently Asked Questions document has been created.
-Please note there are important dates and deadlines to adhere to that are specific to online and on campus programs.
-Please see Appendix II for the Graduation FAQ document.
+There are a few administrative tasks that students must complete to ensure a smooth graduation process.
+A Graduation Frequently Asked Questions document has been created to simplify the process, see Appendix II. are important dates and deadlines to adhere to that are specific to online and on campus programs.
 The GWSPH Graduation Website is another resource with graduation information.